 Open in full page

-From the Run Table:
+From the Runs page:

 Open in full page

-Time-series Charts
+Time-series Charts (Line)

 Time normalization